-Welcome to CC Fund Services (Malta) Limited’s privacy notice (the “Notice”).
+Welcome to CC Fund Services (Malta) Limited’s Privacy Notice (the “Notice”).

 It is important that you read this Notice together with any other policy which we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This Notice supplements the other notices and is not intended to override them.

 In that respect, “personal data” means data relating to a living individual who can be identified from the information (data) we hold and/or possess.
-This includes, but is not limited to, your name and surname (including maiden surname where applicable), address, date of birth, nationality, gender, civil status, tax status, spouse’s name, identity card number & passport number, contact details (including mobile and home phone number and personal email address), bank account details as well as online identifiers.
-The term ‘personal information’, where and when used in this Notice, shall be taken to have the same meaning as personal data.
+This includes, but is not limited to, your name and surname (including maiden surname where applicable), address, date of birth, nationality, gender, civil status, tax status, spouse’s name, identity card number & passport number, contact details (including mobile and home phone number and personal email address), bank account details as well as online identifiers, and/or your company name, registration address, incorporation date, legal ownership structure, any corporate documents, etc.

-Our full details are:
+Our full contact details are as follows:

 You have the right to lodge a complaint at any time with a competent supervisory authority on data protection matters (for example, with the supervisory authority in your place of habitual residence).
 In the case of Malta, this would be the Office of the Information and Data Protection Commissioner (https://idpc.org.mt/en/Pages/Home.aspx).
 We would, however, appreciate the opportunity to deal with your concerns before you approach that supervisory authority, so please contact us in the first instance.